kienmarkdo/Taxi-Geolocation-Clustering-DBSCAN/README.md

 Imagine we are managing a taxi fleet in NYC and we would like to identify the best waiting areas for our vehicles.
 To solve this problem, we have a large dataset of taxi trip records from 2009.

 This project implements a data clustering algorithm named [DBSCAN - Density-Based Spatial Clustering of Applications with Noise](https://en.wikipedia.org/wiki/DBSCAN).
-Given a large set of data points in a space of arbitrary dimension and given a distance metric, this algorithm can discover clusters of different shapes and sizes, marking as outliers isolated points in low-density regions (i.e. points whose nearest neighbors are too far away).
+Given a large set of data points in a space of arbitrary dimension and given a distance metric, this algorithm can discover clusters of different shapes and sizes, marking as outliers isolated points in low-density regions (i.e. points whose nearest neighbours are too far away).

 ## Clustering